Hello Fellow Readers, So much came of last week’s chat with my birder buddies — welcome to more fun bird fodder part 2.

-Mike, my birder buddy from Coatesville PA, explained a few pairs of hummingbirds are highly competitive, but clusters in large quantities are less so.
-I’d like to think they realize there’s plenty for everyone, but likely there’s too much confusion to argue over things.
+Mike, my birder buddy from Coatesville, PA, explained that a few pairs of hummingbirds are highly competitive, but clusters in large quantities are less so.
+I want to think they realize there’s plenty for everyone, but likely there’s too much confusion to argue over things.
 One chilly morning Mike witnessed a hummingbird feeding upside down.
-Perhaps the sugar water fermented and the little fellow was drunk or fell asleep while eating?
-Turns out the hummer was torpid; a coma-like condition hummingbirds and other species use to protect themselves from the cold.
-Once the temps rose the hummer was back to breakfast.
+Perhaps the sugar water fermented, and the little fellow was drunk or fell asleep while eating?
+It turns out the hummer was torpid– a coma-like condition hummingbirds and other species use to protect themselves from the cold.
+Once the temps rose, the hummer was back to breakfast.
 Dennis shared a story of a hummingbird caught up in cobwebs.
 He rescued the little guy and set him on a rock.
-Seconds later a fellow hummer came and attacked the weakened bird.
-Dennis swooped him up and brought him to a feeder to take nourishment then he quickly flew off.
+Seconds later, a fellow hummer came and attacked the weakened bird.
+Dennis swooped him up and brought him to a feeder to take nourishment; then, he quickly flew off.
 Talk about the power of lending a helping hand.

-One of my favorite things are “camp outs” on the screened porch.
-Every chance I can get I love snoozing to the sound of the brook bubbling, peepers peeping, howls from roaming packs of coyotes and from the wolf preserve nearby.
-Then there’s the early morning wake up calls of our feathered friends.
+One of my favorite things is “campouts” on the screened porch.
+Every chance I can get, I love sleeping to the sound of the brook bubbling, peepers peeping, howls from roaming packs of coyotes, and from the wolf preserve nearby.
+Then there are the early morning wake-up calls of our feathered friends.
 Dear Curt does not share my enthusiasm.
-Rather, he prefers white noise such as window air-conditioners which I find intolerable.
-It’s true one early bird Curt finds particularly annoying is loud and repetitive which I described to birder buddy Mike.
-He identified the culprit as a Red-shouldered Hawk who sings a loud “kee-aah” over and over again.
-The Cornell Lab of Ornithology has a cool tool where you can hear the sound.
-Talk about a wake up call! :^) But what a handsome fellow…
+Instead, he prefers white noise such as window air-conditioners, which I find intolerable.
+It’s genuinely one early bird Curt finds incredibly annoying is loud and repetitive, which I described to birder buddy Mike.
+He identified the culprit as a Red-shouldered Hawk who sings a loud “kee-aah” repeatedly.
+The Cornell Lab of Ornithology has a cool tool to hear the sound (link below).
+Talk about a wake-up call! :^) But what a handsome fellow…